APK Signing

 keytool -list -rfc -keystore KEYSTORE_PATH -alias KEY_ALIAS -storepass STORE_PASSWORD

 Open AEE and Navigate to Settings -> Sign APK's with and select Custom Key.
-A new page will now open which offers options to select a custom Private Key and X509Certificate.
-Use it!
-By doing so, AEE will do the following changes, and now onwards uses the new credentials for signing.
+A new page will now open which offers an option to select a custom Private Key.
+Use it to import your PKCS #12 keystore or PKCS #8 private key.
+Depending on the imported file, AEE might ask for additional details.
+For e.g., keystore and alias passwords are requested upon importing a PKCS #12 keystore.
+On the other hand, importing a PKCS #8 private key to AEE will lead you to a new window requesting it's respective X509Certificate pair.
+By fulfilling them, AEE will do the following changes, and now onwards uses the new credentials for signing.

 /data/data/com.apk.editor/files/signing/APKEditor.pk8